promregator/promregator/docs/config.md

 Sorry for inconvenience caused!

 *HINT*
-For the time being (i.e. this will change in future) the proxy specified here will also be uesd to access the targets.
+For the time being (i.e. this will change in future) the proxy specified here will also be used to access the targets.

 ### Option "cf.proxyPort" (optional)
 If you want to make the system establish the connection to the API host using an HTTP (sorry, HTTPS not supported yet) proxy, enter the port number